-The Company's cumulative goodwill impairment as of June 30, 2017 and December 31, 2016 was \$9.9 million, which is within its International segment.
+The Company's cumulative goodwill impairment as of September 30, 2017 was \$23.1 million, of which \$13.2 million related to the Products and Systems segment and \$9.9 million related to the International segment.
+As of December 31, 2016, the cumulative goodwill impairment was \$9.9 million, which is within its International segment.